 The percentage shares in 2012 differ from those reported in 2011.
 This could be due to the inclusion of a new sub-category, "sustainable infrastructure" where nearly 2 bn.
 US\$ of financing was attributed.
+The share of the biodiversity sub-category also increased substantially from 2011 to 2012.
 The largest difference was seen in the increase in the unattributed finance.
 A better understanding is needed of what this unattributed finance comprises, and why it could not be attributed to any other category.